Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

 =============

-Based on the fundamental geometry of the object, and how it is being viewed, the *Mesh-->UV Unwrap-->Cube, Cylinder, and Sphere* UV Calculations attempt to unfold the faces for you as an initial best fit.
+Based on the fundamental geometry of the object, and how it is being viewed, the :menuselection:`Mesh --> UV Unwrap --> Cube, Cylinder and Sphere` UV Calculations attempt to unfold the faces for you as an initial best fit.
 Here, the view from the 3D window is especially important.
 Also, the settings for cube size or cylinder radius (Editing buttons, UV Calculation panel) should be set (in Blender units) to encompass the object.